 5. Look For Good Money

 What do you look for when you look for investors?
 You want investors that can contribute to the value chain of your new business.
-If you start a logistic company, you might try to find a partner who happens to be in the grocery business or any field that could make use of your fleet.
+If you start a logistics company, you might try to find a partner who happens to be in the grocery business or any field that could make use of your fleet.

-If you watched Shark Tank, you will see this point being played out many times when the new entrepreneurs deliberated which one of the tycoon to fund them.
+If you watched Shark Tank, you will see this point being played out many times when the new entrepreneurs deliberated which one of the tycoons to fund them.
 Some see their innovations sold on tv, and others might envision their products promoted in retail shops.